dzeke/leading-digits/README.md

 ## Directions to Use
 1. Download and install R/R Studio
 2. Create a new project in the local folder where this repository is downloaded
-3. Open and Run files 6 and 8.
+3. Open and knit files 6 and 8.
 This will generate files 7 and 9
-4. Open file
+4. Alternatively, run files 5 and 8.

 ## References
 1. Attaallah, N. A. M. (2018).
 "Demand Disaggregation for Non-Residential Water Users in the City of Logan, Utah, USA," Utah State University, Logan, Utah. https://digitalcommons.usu.edu/etd/7401.